weaveworks/kubediff/README.md

 this mode Kubediff will also offers a very simple UI showing the output and export the result to Prometheus, all courtesy to [prom-run](https://github.com/tomwilkie/prom-run).

-To deploy to Kubernetes, you much first make a copy of the YAML files in `k8s` and update the following fields:
+To deploy to Kubernetes, you much first make a copy of the YAML files in `k8s/k8s-vanilla` or `k8s/k8s-kustomize` if using kustomize and update the following fields:

 - `kubediff-rc.yaml` the first argument to git-sync must be the location of